ahman502/Fotomat/README.md

 # Fotomat

-# This was a Codecademy project for their Front-end engineering career path
+This is a Codecademy project for their Front-end engineering career path

 # Description:
   In this project you will fix a broken version of a responsive website called Fotomatic.